Residuals (song)

 "Residuals" is a song by American singer Chris Brown, taken from the deluxe edition of his eleventh studio album, 11:11, released on April 11, 2024.
 The song was later serviced to rhythmic contemporary radio on September 10, 2024, as the album's fourth single.

 Originally recorded during the sessions for Brown's tenth studio album Breezy, "Residuals" is an R&B ballad about the emotional complexity that arises after the end of a relationship.
-The song became the highest charting single from the 11:11 album on the Billboard Hot 100, whilst topping Billboard’s Rhythmic Airplay chart, becoming Brown's fourteenth track to do so.
+The song became the highest-charting single from the 11:11 album on the Billboard Hot 100, whilst topping Billboard’s Rhythmic Airplay chart, becoming Brown's fourteenth track to do so.
 "Residuals" was met with critical praise, and was nominated at the 67th Annual Grammy Awards for Best R&B Performance.
 The song's music video was released on January 23, 2025, and features footage from Brown's 2024 "The 11:11 Tour", while also following a storyline about a lost love.
-Several artists, including Tank, Shawn Stockman, Chloe Bailey, Mario, Jacob Latimore, Trevor Jackson and R. Kelly released their own remix versions of the song.
+Several artists, including Tank, Shawn Stockman, Chloe Bailey, Mario, Jacob Latimore, Trevor Jackson, Sammie, and R. Kelly released their own remix versions of the song.

 Background

 Producers Blaq Tuxedo talked about the making of the song: "“Residuals” was supposed to be on the Breezy album.
 That was the first song that kicked off the album.
 He records a lot of songs, so it kind of got buried.
 We ended up doing “Iffy.”
 We created that song the same week and he rode with that, which was a blessing.
 Fast forward, [“Residuals”] comes back around.
 We were playing it at a party and he called the next morning like, “Yo, I’m putting this on the album.”
-He wanted to put it on [Breezy], but it didn’t fit the mood of that music, so the timing was right".
+He wanted to put it on [Breezy], but it didn't fit the mood of that music, so the timing was right".

 The song originally did not appear on the standard edition of Brown's album 11:11, being released on April 11, 2024, as the thirteenth track of the deluxe edition of the album.
-After "Residuals" charted on the Billboard Hot 100, it was serviced to rhythmic contemporary radio on September 10, 2024 as 11:11s fourth single.
+After "Residuals" charted on the Billboard Hot 100, it was serviced to rhythmic contemporary radio on September 10, 2024, as 11:11s fourth single.

 Composition

-"Residuals" is an R&B ballad, produced by Blaq Tuxedo and Eric Hudson, where Brown expresses the lingering after-effects of breaking up with someone he thought he’d spend a lifetime with.
+"Residuals" is an R&B ballad, produced by Blaq Tuxedo and Eric Hudson, where Brown expresses the lingering after-effects of breaking up with someone he thought he'd spend a lifetime with.
 Its lyrics feature faded memories between the singer and his past lover, while he expresses a sense of longing for her.

 Critical reception

-"Residuals" has received widespread acclaim from critics.
+"Residuals" has been praised by critics.
 Billboard lauded the track, commending Brown's "formidable" vocal performance.
 Rated R&B described "Residuals" as a "heartfelt song," while Vibe included it in their list of the top ten R&B songs of 2024, noting it as “a deeply reflective and emotionally charged song (...)
 Its minimalist beat and smooth rhythm complement the rawness of Breezy’s lyrics, allowing his vocal performance to take center stage.”
 Essence also recognized the track, featuring it among the best releases of the week.